 Web site: https://www.atlam-watches.co.uk/

-Dial – the white enamel dial has a pair of gilt hand is in 100% mint condition
+Dial – the white enamel dial has red star accents.
+Has blue steel hands and a gilt alarm hand.
+The dial is in 99% mint condition.

-The watch measures 59mm wide x 21mm deep
+The watch measures 47mm wide x 20mm deep

 The watch is stem wound / pin set